StydeNet/enlighten/README.md

 ];
 ```

-Publish the package assets (css, javascript) to the public folder using artisan:
+Publish the package assets (CSS, JavaScript) to the public folder using Artisan:

 ```bash
 php artisan vendor:publish --tag=enlighten-build